List of cases of the January 6 United States Capitol attack

-On January 6, 2021, Trump supporters attacked the Capitol, disrupting the joint session of Congress assembled to count electoral votes to formalize Joe Biden's victory in the 2020 United States presidential election.
+On January 6, 2021, thousands of Trump supporters participated in the U.S. Capitol attack, disrupting the joint session of Congress assembled to count electoral votes to formalize Joe Biden's victory in the 2020 United States presidential election.

 By the end of the year, 725 people had been charged with federal crimes.
 That number rose to 1,000 by the second anniversary of the attack, to 1,200 by the third anniversary (three-quarters of whom had by then been found guilty) and to 1,500 before the fourth anniversary.
-As of January 20, 2025, 1,575 people were charged in connection with the January 6 attack.
-The FBI has estimated that around 2,000 people took part in criminal acts at the event.
+As of January 20, 2025, 1,575 people had been charged in connection with the January 6 attack, of whom 1,021 had pleaded guilty and 249 had been convicted at trial.

-Upon Donald Trump's inauguration on January 20, 2025, he pardoned all but 14 of about 1,270 convicted rioters.
-The remaining 14 people, though their convictions stood, were eligible for immediate release from prison, as he commuted their sentences to "time served."
-Following Trump's pardons, the Justice Department moved to dismiss some cases awaiting trial or sentencing.
+Upon Donald Trump's inauguration on January 20, 2025, he pardoned all but 14 of those people.
+The remaining 14 people, though their convictions stood, were eligible for immediate release from prison, as he commuted their sentences to "time served".
+Following Trump's pardons, the United States Department of Justice (DOJ) moved to dismiss some cases awaiting trial or sentencing.
+In April 2026, DOJ prosecutors filed a request to vacate the felony convictions for four Proud Boys who had received commutations rather than pardons, and indicated an intention to make similar requests for other January 6 defendants who had received commutations.